Fang-Lansheng/my-thistledown/_includes/about/en.md

 What a shame that I idle away my past college years and it's time learn programming seriously again.

-Apologize for my poor English, wish you a good day.
+Apologize for my poor English.
+Wish you a good day.